What people are saying:

 Gregory's activism continued into the 21st Century.
 In response to published allegations that the Central Intelligence Agency (CIA) had supplied cocaine to predominantly African American areas in Los Angeles, thus spurring the crack epidemic, Gregory protested at CIA headquarters and was arrested.
 In 1992 he began a program called "Campaign for Human Dignity" to fight crime in St. Louis neighborhoods.

-LINK: Available on Amazon Prime HERE
+LINK: Amazon Prime

-is now available Worldwide for VOD and Streaming Here:
+Now available Worldwide for VOD and Streaming Here:

 Monday 9th May 2016

-Watch Irwin & Fran Online & VOD HERE (US & Canada)
+Watch Irwin & Fran Online

 Order Your DVD of Irwin & Fran HERE